eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- Deep knowledge of Python, Ansible, Terraform, Java, and AWS technologies.
 	- Ability to read, understand and reproduce machine logs.
 	- Experience with Docker, Kubernetes, GIT, and Splunk.
++ skill set:
+	- Senior Software Engineer
+	- We are seeking a passionate engineer to join our group, Data Platform.
+Our team designs distributed systems to collect and analyze high volumes of machine-generated data at scale.
+We are proud of owning what we build even after it's deployed to production.
+We ensure code hygiene, use open source libraries, employ continuous integration and delivery, and have a strong belief in automated testing at multiple levels (unit, integration, system).
+We are uniquely positioned as a globally distributed team with team members in a variety of locations.
+	- Develop and debug client-server system software written in C++ and/or Golang
+	- Experience in distributed systems and large scale environments deployed at scale, both "on-premise" and in "cloud".
+	- Experience with Linux deployments hosted by cloud service providers such as AWS and GCP.
+	- Excellent problem solving, collaboration and communication skills, both verbal and written.
+	- Mentored junior engineers in their development skills via code reviews and design discussions.
+	- Owned features or sub-systems end-to-end from design to deployment and continuous improvement..
+	- Develop server-side applications for data collection, indexing, clustering and other distributed systems.
+	- Build robust, fault-tolerant distributed systems in a multi-threaded, multi-process environment.
+	- Analyze, identify and resolve the bottlenecks of distributed systems, data pipeline, multi-threaded coherency and other complicated scenarios.
+	- Analyze and improve the scalability of data collection, storage and retrieval.
+	- Interact cross-functionally with other partners such as PMs, SREs, Devops, and support engineers.
+	- Participate in rotating on-call duties to diagnose and fix customer issues.
++ skill set:
+	- Principal Technical Program Manager - GDI (Remote - US)
+	- We are looking for a Principal Technical Program Manager, who will be responsible for leading large-scale, complex programs from start to end within our GDI (getting data in) area.
+You will be working cross-functionally with a broad set of technical and business partners to drive programs that will further Splunk’s long range goals.
+We want a TPM who can thrive with a nebulous problem set, distill complex problems into concrete work, and guide multiple teams with their strong, critical thinking skills.
+	- Strategically leading technical programs in the Platform Engineering organization, with a clear and constant understanding of priorities to drive expected outcomes, including New Product Introduction (NPI) and Go To Market (GTM) processes
+	- Breaking down problems and operationalizing initiatives into coherent workstreams; defining program timelines and ensuring accountability of program goals; operating as the single source of truth in execution of highly complex programs
+	- Proactively anticipating risks, developing mitigation plans, and driving problems to resolution
+	- Aligning with organizational leadership and key business customers as a program lead across multiple programs
+	- Understanding system interdependencies and facilitating technical discussions; communicating solutions and decisions with both engineers and non-technical audiences
+	- Creating and maintaining detailed and easy-to-digest program documentation, managing dependencies, and tracking status across multiple teams and workstreams
+	- 10+ years experience in software program management or closely related roles
+	- Experience with enterprise software and cloud technologies, along with a deep understanding of the software development lifecycle
+	- Understanding and experience with creating and consuming APIs
+	- Experience working with or knowledge of Data Ingestion messaging or stream processing technologies, such as Flink, Kafka, Kinesis, Pulsar, Spark or similar
+	- Extensive experience with large, cross-functional programs that have broad organizational impact
+	- Demonstrated ability at juggling multiple, concurrent programs and prioritizing tasks based on criticality
+	- Communication and risk management are your forte.
+You can communicate effectively with stakeholders of all levels and develop plans to act upon risks appropriately
+	- Phenomenal at decision-making, consensus building, and problem solving; you don't shy away from challenges
+	- Strong technical proficiency required to understand development tasks and identify and resolve issues as they arise
+	- Understanding of key development tools and technologies such as Gitlab, AWS, Kubernetes, Terraform, etc. Experience with program management tools in the Atlassian stack (Jira and Confluence) are great